liyifu93/Three-Feeder_Co-Simulation_System/README.md

 For the detailed information, check the following paper and cite me by
 - Li, Yifu, et al. "Time Synchronization in Power Distribution Grids: A Hardware-in-the-Loop Co-Simulation Experiment."
 2024 IEEE Industry Applications Society Annual Meeting (IAS).
 IEEE, 2024.

-If there is any problem, please contact me through liyifu@gwu.edu